 Anna’s mother, Ann Reeves Jarvis, had raised her family in the mid 1800s and had suffered great hardship.
 Of the twelve children she gave birth to, only four survived.
 The others died from diseases common at the time, including measles, typhoid and diphtheria.

 Yet despite having endured such loss, Jarvis remained stout-hearted.
 In the 1850s, she began organizing coalitions of mothers from across West Virginia to combat childhood illness.
 The women raised money for medicines, inspected food and milk and nursed those who were sick.

 The coalitions became known as the Mothers Day Work Clubs.

 Ann Reeves Jarvis

-And when the Civil War broke out in 1861, the mothers acted as volunteer nurses, caring for soldiers of both the Confederate and Union armies.
+Then, in 1861, when the Civil War broke out, the mothers also became volunteer nurses, caring for Confederate and Union soldiers alike.

 Mother’s Day Work Club members took care of all soldiers

 Even after the war, the clubs continued to be a unifying force.
 In 1868, Jarvis organized a Mothers’ Friendship Day, which brought together mothers of former foes and encouraged reconciliation among area families.